On periodic families in the stable stems of height two: Abstract

 \section{Abstract}

-We discover 110 infinite periodic families in the $2$-primary stable homotopy groups of spheres.
-These families appear in seventeen different congruence classes of degrees modulo $192$, four of them consist of simple $4$-torsion elements, and another two of simple $8$-torsion.
+We discover a host of infinite periodic families in the $2$-primary stable homotopy groups of spheres.
+We also confirm the existence of many families predicted by Hopkins--Mahowald.
+These families appear in nineteen different congruence classes of degrees modulo $192$, seven of them consist of simple $4$-torsion elements, and another four of simple $8$-torsion.
 They all vanish in the homotopy groups of the spectrum $\TMF$ of topological modular forms, but we show that they are detected in the fixed-points of $\TMF$ with respect to an Atkin--Lehner involution.
+As a consequence, we confirm the existence of exotic spheres in all dimensions congruent to $72$, $144$, and $168$ modulo $192$.